ortfero/awesomecpp/README.md

 ## Containers and Algorithms

+* [array](https://github.com/foonathan/array) -- contiguous container library - arrays with customizable allocation, small buffer optimization and more.
 * [BTree](https://github.com/frozenca/BTree) -- a general-purpose high-performance lightweight STL-like modern C++ B-Tree.
 * [cppitertools](https://github.com/ryanhaining/cppitertools) -- implementation of python itertools and builtin iteration functions for C++17.
 * [flecs](https://github.com/SanderMertens/flecs) -- fast and lightweight Entity Component System with a focus on high performance game development.
 * [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) -- functional programming library for C++.
 * [Little Type Library](https://github.com/qnope/Little-Type-Library) -- lightweight library that can be used for meta programming and / or functional programming.
+* [memory](https://github.com/foonathan/memory) -- STL compatible C++ memory allocator library using a new RawAllocator concept that is similar to an Allocator but easier to use and write.
 * [NanoRange](https://github.com/tcbrindle/NanoRange) -- C++17 implementation of the C++20 Ranges proposals.
 * [pdqsort](https://github.com/orlp/pdqsort) -- pattern-defeating quicksort (pdqsort) is a novel sorting algorithm that combines the fast average case of randomized quicksort with the fast worst case of heapsort, while achieving linear time on inputs with certain patterns.
 * [recursive-variant](https://github.com/codeinred/recursive-variant) -- a simple library for recursive variant types.